 The ticket scalping laws make it an offence for publication owners to publish a prohibited advertisement.

-From 10 September 2021, any advertisement to resell a ticket must include the following or it is a prohibited advertisement:
+From 10 September 2021, any advertisement to resell a ticket must include the following information or it is considered to be a prohibited advertisement:

 The laws include certain defences against a prosecution for publishing prohibited advertisements.